wisemen-digital/web-onboarding-codelab/index.md

 People with more experience will be able to complete it faster than people with less experience.

 In this codelab we are going to create a simple to-do app.
-This app will be used as example to teach you how we structure our projects, which tools and libraries we use and how we work with them.
+This app will be used as example to teach you how we structure our projects, which tools and libraries we use.

 > aside positive
 > One important thing to know is that you will be creating most stuff from scratch in this codelab.
 > This is to make sure you understand how everything works and how the pieces are connected behind the scenes.
 > When we create projects for our customers we always start from our [project template](https://github.com/wisemen-digital/project-template-vue).
-> The project template contains pre-built features, components, views, tools and configurations so that we can get started quickly and don't have to reinvent the wheel every time we start a new project.
+> The project template contains pre-built features, components, tools and configurations so that we can get started quickly and don't have to reinvent the wheel every time we start a new project.

 We also expect you to make pull request of your work so your buddy can review your code and keep track of your progress.
 The way we do this will be explained in the onboarding.